 See the antenna manufacturer's user guide provided in your InfoCase for complete operating and maintenance information.

 TV SIGNAL AMPLIFIER

-The TV Signal Amplifier is built into the antenna and can be turned on or off with a power switch located on a switchplate near the entertainment center cabinet.
+The TV Signal Amplifier is built into the antenna and can be turned on or off with a power switch.

 An indicator light will illuminate when the switch is on and the signal amplifier is active.